- Entertainment and Media»

 The Gibson Les Paul is one of the most popular guitars in the world.
-Some of the best rock musicians in history have looked to it for their sound, and legions of young guitar players have grown up dreaming of owning a Les Paul of their own.
+Some of the best rock musicians in history have looked to it for their sound, and legions of young guitar players have grown up dreaming of owning one of their own.

-Les Pauls come in many flavors these days, from the gleaming and pricey Custom, down to very affordable Gibson Les Paul LPJ.
-There’s also Epiphone, a former competitor now owned by Gibson which makes lower-priced Les Pauls for up-and-coming players.
-If you want to get into the Les Paul club, no matter what your skill level and budget, you can make it happen.
+Les Pauls come in many flavors these days, from the gleaming and pricey Custom, down to very affordable Faded options.
+There’s also Epiphone, a former competitor now owned by Gibson, which makes lower-priced Les Pauls for up-and-coming players.
+If you want to get into the club, no matter what your skill level and budget, you can make it happen.

+These guys have proven there are some excellent reasons to play a Les Paul.
 Of course it should go without saying that the players themselves are part of what makes their guitars so amazing, and what has made the Gibson story so epic.
-That unmistakable Les Paul vibe and sound has played a key part of some of the most classic sounds in rock history.
+That unmistakable vibe and sound has played a key part of some of the most classic sounds in rock history.

 Here is a look at ten famous Les Paul players and their guitars.

 When it comes to the Gibson Les Paul, it only makes sense to start with the man himself.
 Les Paul was a pretty good guitarist in his day, and worked with Gibson to come up with the original design for the guitar that would one day bear his name.